angeltorgon/components/src/components/Input/README.md

-# Text
+# Input

-This is a simple span tag.
+This is a simple input tag.